 The Basic State Pension – for people who have paid sufficient National Insurance contributions while at work or have been credited with enough contributions.

 Additional State Pension – referred to as the State Second Pension (S2P) but before 6 April 2002, it was known as the State Earnings Related Pension Scheme (SERPS).
 From 6 April 2002, S2P was reformed to provide a more generous additional State Pension for low and moderate earners, carers and people with a long term illness or disability and is based upon earnings on which standard rate Class 1 National Insurance contributions are paid or treated as having been paid.
 Additional State Pension is not available in respect of self employed income.
-From April 2016 both the basic rate pension and additional state pension will be combined to offer a simple single tier flat rate pension.
+From April 2016 both the basic rate pension and additional state pension have been combined to offer a simple single tier flat rate pension.

 An Occupational Pension (through an employers pension scheme) – This could be a Final Salary Scheme (sometimes referred to as a Defined Benefit scheme) or a Money Purchase scheme (usually referred to as Defined Contribution).
 Pensions deriving from Final Salary schemes are usually based on your years of service and final salary multiplied by an accrual rate, commonly 60ths.
 The benefits from a Money Purchase scheme are based on the amount of contributions paid in and how well the investments in the scheme perform.

 Personal Pensions Scheme (including Stakeholder schemes) – these are also Money Purchase schemes and are open to everyone and especially useful if you are self-employed, your employer doesn’t yet run a company scheme or just for topping up existing arrangements.
 From October 2012, the Government introduced reforms and all employers have to offer their employees, who meet certain criteria, automatic enrolment into a workplace pension.
 Employers can use the Government backed scheme, National Employment Savings Trust (NEST), or offer an alternative ‘Qualifying’ work place pension scheme such as a Group Personal Pension, providing it ‘ticks’ certain boxes.
-The process is being phased in between 2012 and 2018 depending on the head count of a firm.
-Employers are required to contribute a minimum of 3% of salary with Employees making a personal contribution of 4% with tax relief of 1% added on top, which again, is being phased in gradually.
+The process was phased in between 2012 and 2018 depending on the head count of a firm.
+Employers are required to contribute a minimum of 3% of salary with Employees making a personal contribution of 4% with tax relief of 1% added on top, which again, was phased in gradually.

 Retirement Options – there are now a vast array of different products that may be used at retirement to provide benefits from the traditional form of annuity that provides a regular income stream to Flexi-access drawdown which enables lump sums of benefits to be taken either as a one off payment or over a given number of years.
 Given the complexity and choice all individuals now have it is important to seek independent financial advice before making any decisions.